 click on images to enlarge (except mobile devices)

-These artworks are an exploration of geometric abstraction utilizing symbols, in this piece a specific asterisk from the Unicode Standard.
-Into this form, I’m weaving color and bold black and whites to optically energize the multi-layered asterisk composition.
-The symbol used in these is the Unicode Standard U+1F7BA, the designation given to the symbol given the name “Extremely Heavy Six Spoked Asterisk”.
+The digital age has encoded the asterisk symbol into the system known as the Unicode Standard.
+The Unicode Standard is a character coding system designed to support the worldwide interchange, processing, and display of the written texts of the diverse languages and technical disciplines of the modern world.
 The Unicode Standard designates all symbols, giving them coding data that can be uniformly used in technology internationally.
+As a starting point in my exploration of the asterisk as subject matter, I went to the Unicode Standard website and found multiple versions of asterisks with different sizes and thicknesses of lines.
+The symbol I used in these artworks is the Unicode Standard U+1F7BA, the designation given to the symbol named “Extremely Heavy Six Spoked Asterisk”.
 U+1F7BA is distinguished from other asterisks in the Unicode Standard by the thickness of its spokes versus more delicate asterisks in the code.
 Transforming this symbol from something of use in computer code, language, telecommunications and mathematics into the realm of geometric object is an expression of technology transformed to an aesthetic that speaks to our technological times.

 I’m pleased that my application “The Shape of Things to Come” to the Ohio Arts Council for the Artists With Disabilities Access Program (ADAP) grant has been approved for funding.
 The Ohio Arts Council does amazing work for artists and the arts in the state of Ohio and I greatly appreciate their support.
 This is the first work I will be producing with the grant.